Budapestby VisitCity Guides

 Approximate pricing for different types of Budapest river cruises

-Practical Cruise Tips
+Practical Tips for Your Cruise

 View from cruise boat deck approaching Liberty Bridge on the Danube River